ProPetro (NYSE:PUMP) Trading Up 6.9%

-Several equities research analysts have recently commented on PUMP shares.
-Zacks Investment Research downgraded ProPetro from a “buy” rating to a “hold” rating and set a $13.00 target price for the company. in a report on Wednesday, February 16th.
-Stifel Nicolaus upped their price target on ProPetro from $13.00 to $16.00 in a research report on Friday.
-R. F. Lafferty upped their price target on ProPetro from $11.00 to $18.00 and gave the company a “buy” rating in a research report on Wednesday, February 23rd.
-Finally, Piper Sandler upped their price target on ProPetro from $12.00 to $16.50 and gave the company a “neutral” rating in a research report on Monday, March 7th.
+Several analysts have recently weighed in on PUMP shares.
+Zacks Investment Research lowered ProPetro from a “buy” rating to a “hold” rating and set a $13.00 price objective for the company. in a report on Wednesday, February 16th.
+Stifel Nicolaus upped their target price on ProPetro from $13.00 to $16.00 in a report on Friday.
+Piper Sandler upped their price target on ProPetro from $12.00 to $16.50 and gave the company a “neutral” rating in a research report on Monday, March 7th.
+Finally, R. F. Lafferty upped their price target on ProPetro from $11.00 to $18.00 and gave the company a “buy” rating in a research report on Wednesday, February 23rd.

 The stock has a 50-day moving average price of $13.09.
 The stock has a market capitalization of $1.59 billion, a P/E ratio of -28.92 and a beta of 2.71.